The official definition of the Requirements Traceability Matrix from the Project Management Institute is confusing.

 So, how do we use all of this information?

-We don’t put it all here just for the sake of having a fancy document.
+We don’t put it all here to have a fancy document.
 We can analyze it and discover lots of opportunities, risks, and conflicts.

-First of all, let’s imagine a project that has lots of requirements that we collected from different sources.
+First, imagine a project with many requirements that we collected from different sources.

-So, we’ll use the RTM to select the most critical requirements that we need to implement.
-This way, we can get the most from the resources we have and produce a product that clients need.
+So, we’ll use the RTM to select the most critical requirements we need to implement.
+This way, we can get the most from our resources and produce a product that clients need.

 That’s on the higher level.
 But we can also get very granular.

-We need to fill in the Business Need and justification for each requirement.
-Oftentimes, it appears that some requirements don’t have justifications.
+We need to fill in the business need and justification for each requirement.
+Often, it appears that some requirements don’t have justifications.

-We defer or remove these requirements because it doesn’t bring any value to the product or the users.
+We defer or remove these requirements because they don’t bring any value to the product or the users.
 It helps us prevent gold plating.

 This is pure integration on an objective level.

 If something doesn’t support a project objective, it shouldn’t be a part of that project.
-With these two columns, we can easily triage the project scope.
+With these two columns, we can quickly triage the project scope.